kyma-project/lifecycle-manager/docs/user/01-10-kyma-crd.md

 kubectl get crd kymas.operator.kyma-project.io -o yaml
 ```

-For detailed explanations on the fields and how to use them, refer to [Kyma](../contributor/resources/01-kyma.md).
+For more information on the fields and how to use them, see [Kyma](../contributor/resources/01-kyma.md).